 Important notice re.
 COVID:

-In compliance with the Provincial Health Officer's orders relevant to our event, all participants (attendees and presenters) must be fully vaccinated against COVID-19.
+All participants (attendees and presenters) must be fully vaccinated against COVID-19.
 Participants will need to provide proof of vaccination (e.g. BC Vaccine Card) before entering the venue.
 For added precaution, participants will be required to wear masks, there will be assigned seating and we are choosing for reduced numbers of participants (i.e. not maximizing the number of people allowed for the venue).

 If a registrant is not able to provide proof of vaccination, registration fees will not be reimbursed.

 If registration is full, please sign up for the waitlist as more spots may become available.
 Payment is not required to join the waitlist.

 Marine Education and Research Society course on British Columbia's whale species and seals, sea lions, dolphins, porpoises and otters too.